-Ask friends and acquaintances how they walk.
+CORONA PROOF.
+Ask friends how they walk.
 Would that suit you?
 Take advantage of their tips.
 Search: #walking.
-Share walking tips in Facebook, WhatsApp-group or in nextdoor.com with family, friends or neighbors.
+Share tips in Facebook, WhatsApp-group or in nextdoor.com with family, friends or neighbors.

 Numerous organizations are committed to walking.
 Support them financially, become a member, donate.
 Buy something in their web shop, or adopt a trail.
-Citizens can start petitions to get support for something they consider important.
+Citizens can start petitions to get support for important issues.
 See: www.change.org

 In many countries, cities and villages you find walkerspools.
 Twenty years ago some friends put a small add in the Dutch daily paper Trouw.
 They wished to create a pool of walkers who could form groups.
 Now 4600 participants and an online newsletter flourish.
 100 walks are avaible.